"We can complain because rose bushes

 * My rose garden is recommended by the French Rose Society (link) web site, and many other web sites.

-* The rose garden is environmentally friendly, and has been rewarded by the French National Horticultural Society.
+* The rose garden is a wildlife friendly garden, and has been rewarded by the French National Horticultural Society.

 <> LOCATION :